ArnaudHemmerle/JupyFluo/README.md

 To generate the cells for the next sample, click on the button at the bottom of the notebook.

 ### Tips
-If a peak position or area seems to be noisy, try switching off/on fitting its peak position.
+1. If a peak position or area seems to be noisy, try switching off/on fitting its peak position.
+2. To export the notebook in html, first click in the menu Widgets/Save Notebook Widget State, then File/Download as/html.

 ## Expert